szilvia-csernus/book-cycle/README.md

 ## Landing Page

-The Landing page is minimalist with only few options in the top.
-The side menu opens from the left hand side, where the user has options for searching for textbooks in the store.
+The Landing page is minimalist with only few options on the top.
+The side menu opens from the left hand side, where users can search for textbooks in the store.

 |Landing Page|Side Menu|Landing Page on mobile|
 |:---:|:---:|:---:|